-Cash used in operating activities totaled \$99 million for the six months ended June 30, 2023.
-The \$113 million increase in operating cash flow from the same period in the prior year was primarily due to increased transaction volumes, partially offset by a \$97 million increase in interest payments related to our debt and \$22 million of severance payments made in connection with our cost reduction plan.
+Cash used in operating activities totaled \$40 million for the six months ended June 30, 2024.
+The \$59 million increase in operating cash flow from the same period in the prior year was primarily due to revenue growth from favorable rate impacts from travel supplier mix and an increase in global hotel and other travel bookings, as well as the impacts of our cost reduction plans and technology transformation efforts, which have improved our profitability and cash, a \$33 million decrease in interest payments related to our debt, primarily due to the deferral of paid-in-kind interest and a \$15 million decrease in severance payments made in connection with our cost reduction plan.
+These changes were partially offset by payments of \$17 million associated primarily with employee retention plans.